 If you've chosen to not use fluoridated toothpaste, there are plenty of fluoride-free toothpaste options on the market.
 Fluoride-free toothpaste often uses natural ingredients to clean your teeth so you can expect it to taste a little different than the big-name brands.

-Tom's of Maine Antiplaque & whitening is one of the best fluoride-free toothpastes available.
+Tom's of Maine antiplaque & whitening is one of the best fluoride-free toothpastes available.
 Instead of fluoride, it uses calcium carbonate, zinc citrate and xylitol to keep your mouth clean.
 Xylitol specifically has been shown to protect against cavities.

 What's the best natural toothpaste?